|

 believed to have been a reprisal for a massive allied air raid on the

-German cathedral city of Clogne just 24 hours earlier.
+German cathedral city of Cologne just 24 hours earlier.
 Much of the

 southern area of Canterbury city centre was destroyed.